royyi/group10-music-classifier/README.md

 - `dependencies` contains [`utils.py`](https://github.com/mdeff/fma/blob/master/utils.py) for loading data
 - `more_files` contains other files used during model development

-## Lauch web app with local flask backend
+## Launch web app with local flask backend
 ### Set up flask backend
 #### Do the following steps if you don't have flask installed
 1. `cd web_app` to enter `web_app` folder